AndrewN01/Hospital-Database-Project/README.txt

 - MYSQL Connector/Python 8.0.27: https://dev.mysql.com/downloads/connector/python/

-The software has been coded to connect to a local instance of mysql with the hostname being "localhost, username being "root" and password being "password".
+The software has been coded to connect to a local instance of mysql with the hostname being "localhost", username being "root" and password being "password".

 If the user would want to connect this software to a different host, the mysql connector must be configured to the desired host information.